Last updated on June 20, 2023.

 The challenges of implementing IPv6 DNS

 All of this change was born of necessity, but not everyone is on board.
 This is not just a configuration change.
 Think of it more like a challenging system migration.

 Examples of IPv6 challenges

 - IPv4 and IPv6 are not directly interoperable.
-IPv6 is managed differently than IPv4, requiring a steep learning curve to master.
+Management of IPv4 vs IPv6 is different, requiring a steep learning curve to master.
 IPv6 address formats are also longer, so they can’t be easily memorized or transcribed.

 - It’s a lot of work to test all of your applications end-to-end in an IPv6 environment.
 And what may work well in a small test lab may fall apart when implemented at scale.

 - Every part of your network chain (including every IPv6 DNS server) has to be compliant.
 Legacy network applications or devices hard-coded for IPv4 may lack IPv6 support.

 - Specifically, most IoT devices do not support IPv6.
 If critical IoT devices on your network aren’t IPv6-ready, then you can’t transition your network at all.
 This a particularly tough conundrum for the healthcare industry.